 The Facts About Termites

-• There are around 300 species of termite living in Australia, which are divided into three groups.
+• Around 300 species of termites live in Australia, and they are divided into three groups.
 These are known as the damp-wood, the dry-wood, and the subterranean.
 There are actually only about 15 varieties that are very likely to cause damage to human structures, and these mainly come from the subterranean group.

 • Colonies are divided into three castes: the workers, soldiers, and the alate or reproductive caste.
 This determines how each member of the colony lives and what jobs it performs.

-• Only the alate caste has functional wings and some of these leave the colony each year to attempt to establish new ones.
-This happens during Summer and Autumn and is one of the most few obvious signs that people see when there’s termite activity in the area.
+• Only the alate caste has functional wings, and some of these leave the colony each year to attempt to establish new ones.
+This happens during Summer and Autumn and is one of the few obvious signs that people see when there’s termite activity in the area.

 • It’s possible to choose lumber that comes from a species that is resistant to infestations, but none is truly immune to them.
 Without protective measures, even a very resistant species can become infested and suffer damage.